You tell us: things to do when staying in Looe with the family

 Mandy Says: ‘My son loved just mooching about Looe and exploring on the beach and in the rock pools.
 He was 5..’

 A small museum telling the history of the town through the ages.
-New exhibitions for 2021 tell the story of Looe Island.
+Don a judges wig and hold court or discover the legends of Looe Island.

 Chester said: 'I liked dressing up as the judge and sending dad to jail'